oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-pdf-instead-of-word/rule.md

 ---

-When providing a proposal to a client it should be in PDF format.
-Reasons for this are:
+​​​When providing a proposal to a client it should be in PDF format.
+Reasons for this are:​

 - PDFs cannot be edited without leaving a digital footprint
 - PDF is a universal file format across different OS'